 - Student interest groups: These clubs also are known to organize shadowing opportunities, as well as many other events to help foster your interest in a particular specialty.

 - Advocacy groups

 - Activity-based groups

 - Community involvement groups

-- More recently: COVID-19-related groups

 Summer Planning

 Summers are a great time to relax and recharge - many students treat it as such, and there is nothing wrong with that approach!
 Alternatively, you may wish to use this time to explore your future career options.